celador/ForceCode/README.md

 * checkOnly:       Validation only deploy.
 Don't actually deploy your code, just make sure it all compiles as a package.
 This will generate a `.validationId` file.
 * ignoreWarnings:  Indicates whether a warning should allow a deployment to complete successfully \(true\) or not \(false\).
 * rollbackOnError: Indicates whether any failure causes a complete rollback \(true\) or not \(false\)
-* testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg
+* runAllTests:     Runn all tests in org
+* runTests:        An array of test names to be run [TestClass1, TestClass2,...]
 * runTests:        A list of Apex tests to run during deployment \(commma separated list\)
 * verbose:         Output execution detail log to a `DeployStatistics.log` file